FarazPatankar/fpl-api-node/README.md

 ## API

-Please refer to the [Wiki for API doc and available methods](https://github.com/tgreyuk/fpl-api-node/wiki).
+Please refer to the [Wiki for API documentation](https://github.com/tgreyuk/fpl-api-node/wiki).

 ## Other